mark-me/mapping-dependencies/README.md

 # Mapping dependency parser

-Builds insight in the network of entities and mappings by using RETW ouput files in order to:
+Builds insight in the network of entities and mappings by using RETW ouput files in order to determine:

-1. Determine if there is no feedback in the ETL (ETL should be acyclic)
+* the ETL process has no loops (ETL should be acyclic),
-2. Determine what the ordering of the mapping should be in an ETL job
+* the ordering of mappings for the ETL orchestrator and
-3. Determine what the consequences are if an ETL step failed
+* the consequences when a step in ETL process fails.

 ## Mapping order